People judge poor grammar.

-Because people judge you when you use poor grammar, you may occasionally need a meticulous editor who can correct errors in your communication materials; well-written documents help establish your professional reputation.
-As your editor, I would check and correct errors in the following categories:
+Because people judge you when you use poor grammar, you may need a meticulous editor; well-written documents help establish your professional reputation.
+As your copy editor, I would check and correct errors in the following categories:

-- Mechanics – grammar, punctuation, spelling, word usage errors
+- Mechanics – grammar, punctuation, spelling, and word usage errors

 - Brevity – wordiness

 - Style – inconsistency and adherence to industry style standards